MatthewKonobri/Godot_Tile_to_Gridmap/README.md

 I like to separate the nodes into different height layers as well as terrain, features, buildings, and props.
 I go into more detail later in this document.

-## Tile to Grid Node
+## T2GTerrainLayer Node
 The Tile to Grid node is an extension to the Tile Map Layer node.

-To set it up the Tile to Grid node will need an assigned tile set resource just like a regular Tile Map Layer.
+To set it up the T2GTerrainLayer node will need an assigned tile set resource just like a regular Tile Map Layer.
 The resource will need 3 custom data fields and won't function without them:

 - Name (string)
 	The base name for the terrain type meshes that will be associated with an individual tile.